30% off sitewide! Sale ends soon. -dsktp

 And chicken soup isn’t the only game in town.

-Ginger chews, cough drops and teas are common health aids.
+Ginger chews, cough drops and teas are common health aids much like other supplements for immune system.
 One of the oldest medicinal foods, ginger is known to be antibacterial, antiviral and anti-inflammatory.

 This root has unique compounds, including gingerols and shogaols, that may help to: